 Combined Salesperson Exam and License Application Process

-Individuals may apply and pay for their real estate salesperson examination and license at the same time by submitting one application form, Salesperson Exam/License Application (RE 435) , and both the exam and licensee fees.
+Individuals may apply and pay for their real estate salesperson examination and license at the same time by submitting one application form, Salesperson Exam/License Application (including RE 216B, RE 435, RE 435A, and RE 237 , and both the exam and licensee fees.
 See Requirements to Apply for a Real Estate Salesperson License.

 Once submitted, the fee may not be refunded or transferred to another application.
 The applicant must successfully pass the examination within two years of the date the application is filed.
 If those steps are not completed within the two-year time limit, the application and fee will lapse.